Could not yet see the light at the end of the RV7 build, but knew it was getting closer. The list of accomplishments in the interim included:

 The cowl interiors were painted with three coats of white two-part epoxy.

 I copied the practice of many Vans builders and cut an inspection port into the upper skin in front of the canopy.
-This provides access to the break fluid reservoirs, the voltage reservoirs and the forward sockets of the VPX power box.
+This provides access to the break fluid reservoirs, the voltage regulators and the forward sockets of the VPX power box.

 Another deviation from the Vans standard is that I fabricated and installed a plenum cover over the top of the engine, rather than the usual flexible baffle strips that seal the baffles to the top cowl.